<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WVQZLVB" height="0" width="0" style="display:none;visibility:hidden">

 “I learned that education gives me wings.
 Being a woman in this society isn’t easy, but thanks to School the World’s scholarship, I now know I can fly.”

-— Shelzy, 18 years old, Law Student
+— Shelzy, 18 years old, Former School the World Scholar

 Her parents, neither of whom had completed primary school, always wanted a different future for her.
 But when she finished sixth grade, that future seemed out of reach.
 There was no money, no transportation, no way to continue her education.